shaeekh/shaeekh.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Tonmoy Hossain.
-I have completed my undergraduate in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
+I have completed B.Sc. in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
 After completing my undergraduate program, I got the opportunity to serve my alma mater as a Lecturer in the <a href="https://www.aust.edu/cse">Department of CSE</a>.
-My primary research interest lies in Machine Learning Applications, Computer Vision, Data Mining, and Image Processing.<br /><br /></div>
+My primary research interest lies in Machine Learning Applications, Computer Vision, and Image Processing.<br /><br /></div>

 <b>I have started my Ph.D. in Computer Science at the </b><span style="color:#E57200"><b> University of Virginia </b></span> <b>from this Fall. </b> &#x1F60a; <br />